 If you’ve ever read anything about website development or search engine optimization (or sat next to some Peak Ed Designs nerds at pub night), you’ve probably heard the term keyword, and maybe even wondered what it meant.
 So what is a keyword?
 What about a long-tail keyword?
 How can the careful selection of SEO keywords help you gain website traffic and grow your business?
 Keep reading and find out!

 A keyword is a word or phrase that people use when searching for something online.
 Also known as a search query, a keyword is whatever a searcher types into Google or another search engine when they’re looking for something.
 Chances are you’ve done so today.
 They can take many forms, including single words, phrases, problems, or questions.
 Perhaps you’ve searched “ice cream” or “my bike chain keeps coming off” or “how many goals did Jerome Iginla score in 2004?”.
-The search engine will respond by pointing you in the right direction.
+The search engine will respond by pointing you in the right direction with a search engine results page (also known as a SERP).

 Why are Keywords Important?

 If you’re looking to grow your business, you’ll want to draw as many people as possible to your website, particularly if they’re in the mood to buy what you’re selling.
-Unless they’re clicking on an ad or social media link, or know your url by heart, they’re probably arriving via a search engine.
+Unless they’re clicking on a Google ad or social media link, or know your URL by heart, they’re probably arriving via a search engine.

 The proper utilization of keywords is a big part of helping search engines know what you’re about.
 Furthermore, by including the keyword in your page title or search engine results page description, you’ll be able to entice interested parties to make the click and come on in.